About Us

 On September 20, 1966, Claude Audley, President of DuPage County Branch, submitted the Branch’s proposal for a Fair Housing Ordinance to the Wheaton City Council.
 In 1967, the City Council of Wheaton passed the first Fair Housing Ordinance in the Western Suburbs of DuPage County.
 In 1967, 1968 and 1969, more than 30 towns and cities in the Western Suburbs passed Fair Housing Ordinances.

-A Tribute to Claude Audley – Presented by Ernie & Carolyn Gibson
+A Tribute to Clause Audley – Presented by Ernie & Carolyn Gibson

 In 1966, as a result of the efforts of the NAACP in cooperation with the Chicago Urban League, trade unions began recruiting Blacks for apprenticeship training in the construction trades.
 On January 19, 1967, Sydney C. Finley Jr. and Claude Audley, representing the DuPage County Branch, along with representatives from the Chicago Branch, went to Washington, D.C. to meet with the officials of the Atomic Energy Commission.
 Recommendations were made that a Commission on Equal Opportunity be a major component of the Atomic Energy Commission.
 It was recommended that guidelines be established to give access to minorities in all skilled trades at Fermilab.
 The availability of housing and job opportunities would be a major criterion for site selection and construction of the accelerator at Fermilab.